UNMECE231Fa2020/Homework-4/README.md

     void pop_back()
     void pop_front()

-Remember, consider two cases: when there is more than one node in your list class, and when there is only one node.
+Remember, consider two cases: when there is more than one node in your list class, and when there is only one node. `pop_front()` has been completed `pop_front()` must be converted from using a single linked list to a doubly linked list.

-You must also implement a function to determine if the `List` class is empty:
+This function has been given to you to determine if the `List` class is empty:

     bool empty() const